MohammadRezaGholamizadeh/DotnetReportsEngine.ReadmeGeneration/README.md

 | `logoLinkType` | `LogoLinkType` | ** **Required.**                      |
 | `logoLink` | `String` | ** **Required.**                      |

+This Method Generate Text Format For GitHub Link That You Want To Add It To ReadMe File.

 * AddGitHub_Link(generator, title, link)

 | Parameter | Type     | Description                |